buyandship-mw/llm-seo-content/README.md

 To run the pipeline: `python3 app.py`

+To start the Flask API server: `python3 server.py`

 The OpenAI clients now read credentials from environment variables.
 You can create a `.env` file (see `.env.sample`) and the application will load it automatically.